vuejs/awesome-vue/README.md

  - [vue-socialmedia-share](https://github.com/mbj36/vue-socialmedia-share) - A Vue.js component for sharing links to social networks, with Vue 2.X
  - [vue-picture-sharesheet](https://github.com/Onatcer/vue-picture-sharesheet) - A Vue Picture Sharesheet Component heavily inspired by the Image Sharesheet in Apple's Newsroom
  - [vue-twitter](https://github.com/chiaweilee/vue-twitter) - A Vue.js component for embed twitter widgets (e.g timeline, buttons)
+ - [vue-share-buttons](https://github.com/Alexandrshy/vue-share-buttons) - Vue.js component for placing buttons in your project using which you can share anything

 ### QR Code